Bill McKibben: Keynotes

 In 2020, McKibben delivered a keynote at 2020 Vision: Finding Hope in Climate Action.

+Climate Words

+In 2024, McKibben worked with Climate Words, a nonprofit that is dedicated to bridging gaps in climate communication and breaking down barriers to meaningful dialogue about climate justice, on the meaning behind the term 3.5%.
+According to McKibben, Harvard political scientist Erica Chenoweth found that if about 3.5% of people peacefully protest, they are likely to succeed in creating change.
+This small group, around 280 million people worldwide, can make a big difference, especially in fighting climate change.

 Views

 In 2016, McKibben wrote in The New York Times that he is "under surveillance" by "right-wing stalkers" who photograph, pursue, and inquire about him and members of his family in search of ostensible instances of environmental hypocrisy.
 "I'm being watched", he reported.
 Two years later, he wrote in the Times that he had been receiving death threats since the 1990s.

 In December 2019, along with 42 other leading cultural figures, McKibben signed a letter endorsing the British Labour Party under Jeremy Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritizes the needs of people and the planet over private profit and the vested interests of a few."

 Personal life

 McKibben resides in Ripton, Vermont, with his wife, writer Sue Halpern.
 Their only child, Sophie, was born in 1993 in Glens Falls, New York.
 He is a Schumann Distinguished Scholar at Middlebury College, where he also directs the Middlebury Fellowships in Environmental Journalism.
 McKibben is also a fellow at the Post Carbon Institute.
 He is a longtime Methodist.

 Since 2013, McKibben has been listed on the Advisory Council of the National Center for Science Education.